pivotal/docs-tap/uninstall.md

 3. Repeat step 2 for each package installed.

-## <a id='del-repo'></a>Delete the TAP Package Repository
+## <a id='del-repo'></a>Delete the Tanzu Application Platform Package Repository

-To delete the TAP package repository:
+To delete the Tanzu Application Platform package repository:

-1. Retrieve the name of the TAP package repository by running the command:
+1. Retrieve the name of the Tanzu Application Platform package repository by running the command:
     ```
     tanzu package repository list --namespace tap-install
     ```